LPN and LVN Career Information

 I t can be easy to think of nursing as simply one generic position.
-In reality, the world of nursing is more in-depth than that, involving multiple designations.
+In reality, the world of nursing involves multiple designations.
 Licensed practical nursing, or LPN, is one of the designations.
-So, what is an LPN?

 - A health professional who is qualified to handle bedside care of patients dealing with injuries, illnesses, terminal illnesses, disabilities, etc.